alamgirqazi/tech-blog/src/pages/intro-to-nodejs-part-5/index.md

 We need to do an API request.

-So for API requests, remember we do those things in services.
+So for API requests, we need services.

 Lets create a `User` service.